 Classical Conditioning Examples

 There are many classical conditioning examples in our daily life.
-Some are intentionally and some are not.

-Here are a couple of classical conditioning examples:
+Here are some examples of classical conditioning:

-A father comes home and slams the door when he has had a bad day at work.
+Example 1: A father comes home and slams the door when he has had a bad day at work.
 Then it’s usually followed by him yelling at his children for random reasons.
 So the kids have learned to associate door slamming with being yelled at.
-Now the children have been conditioned to tremble every time they hear the sound of door slamming.
+Now the children have been conditioned to tremble every time they hear the sound of a door slamming.

-|Classical Conditioning Examples||Father slams door||Mother brings home a big shopping bag|
+|Classical Conditioning Examples||A father slams door||A mother comes home with a big shopping bag|

 |Unconditioned stimulus||yelling||new toys|

-|Neutral stimulus turned conditioned stimulus||sound of door slamming||sight of big shopping bag|
+|Neutral stimulus turned conditioned stimulus||sound of door slamming||the sight of a big shopping bag|

 |Conditioned response / Respondent behavior||child trembles||child is excited|

-What Is Law of effect
+What Is The Law of Effect

-Law of effect example
+Law of Effect example

-For instance, if a child opens a box and is happy to find a candy, he is more likely to open the same box again in the future.
+For instance, if a child opens a box and is happy to find candy, he is more likely to open the same box again in the future.

 He developed the theory of operant conditioning through observable stimulus and behavior, instead of thinking or feeling.

 Skinner’s theory asserts that behavior could be controlled by its consequences.

 What Is Operant Conditioning

 Operant conditioning, also known as instrumental conditioning, is the procedure of learning to increase or decrease a voluntary behavior using reinforcement or punishment.
-The association process can be carried out using different timings, called schedules of reinforcement.
+The learning process can be carried out using different timings, called schedules of reinforcement.

 Operant Conditioning Examples

-|Operant Conditioning Examples||Parent reads bedtime story||Trainer gives treat|
+|Operant Conditioning Examples||The parent reads a bedtime story||Teacher awards a gold star sticker||Trainer gives treat|

-|Operant behavior||go to bed on time||perform trick|
+|Operant behavior||go to bed on time||raise hand before speaking||perform trick|

-Differences Between Classical And Operant Conditioning
+Classical Conditioning vs Operant Conditioning

 - Classical conditioning associates involuntary behavior with a stimulus while operant conditioning associates voluntary action with a consequence.